Blogs

 However, this amendment does not apply to sexual harassment, raising concerns that it could create confusion and offer less protection in these cases.

-How can employers prepare for the Worker Protection Bill?
+How Employers Can Make Changes for the Worker Protection Bill

-• Review policies: Examine existing harassment, bullying, equal opportunity, and relevant policies.
-Update them to include training on different harassment scenarios, including third-party harassment, and provide guidance on intervention and support for victims.
+• Reviewed policies: Examined existing harassment, bullying, equal opportunity, and relevant policies.
+Updated them to include training on different harassment scenarios, including third-party harassment, and provided guidance on intervention and support for victims.

-• Establish reporting lines: Ensure clear reporting mechanisms so that employees can report harassment confidently and safely.
+• Established reporting lines: Ensured clear reporting mechanisms so that employees can report harassment confidently and safely.

-• Identify risks: Identify harassment risks based on specific roles and circumstances.
-Consider which roles interact with third parties and in what environments, and think about how the risks can be heightened for those who work alone.
-Consult employees or representatives for their input on potential control measures such as personal safety apps like SoloProtect Mobile.
+• Identified risks: Identified harassment risks based on specific roles and circumstances.
+Considered which roles interact with third parties and in what environments, and think about how the risks can be heightened for those who work alone.
+Consulted employees or representatives for their input on potential control measures such as personal safety apps like SoloProtect Mobile.

-• Incident reporting: Create or update registers for reporting harassment incidents, adhering to data protection and storage requirements.
+• Incident reporting: Created or updated registers for reporting harassment incidents, adhering to data protection and storage requirements.

-By taking these steps, employers can better navigate the changes introduced by the Worker Protection Bill and create safer workplaces for their employees.
+By taking these steps, employers can better navigate the changes of the Worker Protection Bill and create safer workplaces for their employees.
 Failure to comply may not only result in compensation uplifts but could also lead to claims of constructive dismissal, a critical point employers should keep in mind.

 Rolling out personal safety devices or mobile apps can give workers peace of mind that they can quickly and easily call for help if harassment occurs.